The Hawaii Federal Trial Academy » Information

 THE HAWAII FEDERAL TRIAL ACADEMY

-The Hawaii Chapter of the Federal Bar Association, in partnership with the United States District Court for the District of Hawaii, announces the second annual Hawaii Federal Trial Academy on January 9-11, 2019.
+The Hawaii Chapter of the Federal Bar Association, in partnership with the United States District Court for the District of Hawaii, announces the fourth annual Hawaii Federal Trial Academy on January 8 through 10, 2020.

-This comprehensive, three-day program to be held at the Federal Courthouse, is designed to help newer attorneys develop trial skills and experience in federal court.
+This comprehensive, three-day program to be held at the Federal Courthouse, is designed to help attorneys with fewer than 15 years experience develop trial skills and experience in federal court.
 The program will begin on Wednesday morning with an introduction and presentation by Chief Judge J. Michael Seabright.
 On Wednesday and Thursday mornings, the program will feature a series of lectures, panel discussions and live presentations by the federal judiciary and some of the most experienced and dynamic trial lawyers in the district.
 On Friday, the program will culminate in a half-day mock trial in federal court before a federal judge.

 The Hawaii Federal Trial Academy will be open to twelve participants.
 The program is offered to attorneys in all types of practice, including public and private sector, civil and criminal law, and any firm or practice size.
 This program is designed for attorneys who practice in federal court and wish to develop their trial advocacy skills.
 The program will be offered at no cost; however, membership in the Hawaii Chapter of the Federal Bar Association will be required at the time of entering the program (special rates available for program participants).
 Reimbursement for travel expenses and lodging will be available to participants from the neighbor islands.
 CLE credit will be available for all participants and instructors.

-Applications will be open from October 5, 2018 through November 2, 2018.
+Applications will be open from October 4, 2019 through November 1, 2019.
 Applicants will be notified of a selection decision in early December.
-If you have any questions about the program, please feel free to contact the program chair, Michael Albanese (email@example.com; 808-440-9253).
+If you have any questions about the program, please feel free to contact the program chair, Amalia Fenton (email@example.com; 808-524-7500).